Paneer Jalfrezi (Restaurant Style)

 • Paneer is the star ingredient of this dish.
 You may substitute with boiled chickpeas, tofu, halloumi, boiled eggs or shrimp.
 Except for the first substitute, all others are best pan-fried briefly before adding to the jalfrezi.
 More details in the variations section.

 • Onions are used in 2 forms – chopped/sliced and diced.
 Chopped or sliced onions help balance the tang from tomatoes and add body to the tomato base.
-Diced are kept crunchy and partially cooked to retain the sweet flavors.
+Diced are kept crunchy and partially cooked to retain their sweet flavors.

 • Bell peppers are a special ingredient that you will always find in a Jalfrezi.
 Green, red, yellow and orange bell peppers go well.
-If you don’t prefer capsicum, substitute with carrots, baby corn, green beans or baby French beans.
+If you don’t prefer them, substitute with carrots, baby corn, green beans or baby French beans.

 • Chillies provide the heat and spicy flavor to your dish.
 I use dried red and fresh green chilies but you may use any one.